-To complement our CT logs ground truth, we can use a map by Netflix of their Open Connect infrastructure, published in a blog entry [24] dating from March 2016.
+To complement our CT logs ground truth, we can use a map by Netflix of their Open Connect infrastructure, published in a blog entry [21] dating from March 2016.
 Our measurements are highly consistent with this map.
 A comparison of the two makes it obvious that we in general observe the same global coverage and relative weight of individual regions.
-However, our measurement, as it is more recent, shows significant additions and developments in certain regions.
+However, our measurements were done more than a year after Netflix's data release and show significant additions and developments in certain regions.
+Netflix's data only reveals qualitative information, while our measurements yield quantifiable results.
+Furthermore, our measurements identify the ISP networks where Netflix has deployed servers.

-All in all, we are confident, that we observed a complete enough part of Netflix's video delivery infrastructure, allowing us to draw conclusions for those regions of the world, in which Netflix has a significant presence.
+All in all, we are confident that we observed a complete enough part of Netflix's video delivery infrastructure, allowing us to draw conclusions for those regions of the world, in which Netflix has a significant presence.
 For the following sections we will thus treat our data as a ground truth on Open Connect.

-3. THE LOCAL ECOSYSTEMS OF THE INTERNET
+3 THE LOCAL ECOSYSTEMS OF THE INTERNET